Navigating Files and Directories

 In this display, Windows differentiates folders and files with different icons.
 It also shows you something of the organization of the file system.

-.
+Navigate into the north-pacific-gyre folder, and then into 2012-07-03.
 In this folder, there is a long list of files.
 Most are called Text Documents by Windows.
 We’ll see how Windows determines this in a little bit.

-.
+Two of them: goodiff and goostats are just called File.
 These are actually programs - the programs that Nelle needs to run on each of these files.
 You can try to open these.
 Windows doesn’t know how to run them!
 You can try dragging a file onto the program.
 But this won’t work.
-Your best bet is to use notepad
+Your best bet is to use notepad to view their code.
+But even if you could run them in Windows, how could you process all the files?

 This is a job for the command line!

-Before we start, navigate back to the top folder in the directory: data-shell
+Before we start, navigate back to the top folder in the directory: data-shell.
+You can do this by clicking on the data-shell button in the top bar of the File explorer window.

 Questions: